EducationalTestingService/rsmtool/README.md

 * Use case 1: a researcher *has* a set of responses such as essays or recorded spoken responses which have already been assigned numeric scores.
 She also processed these responses and extracted a set of numeric features either using systems such as Coh-Metrix, TextEvaluator, OpenSmile or by manually creating a new set of features.
 She uses *RSMTool* to quickly build a regression-based system which predicts the scores based on the extracted features, to compute descriptive statistics for all features, to generate scores for a held-out evaluation set, and to obtain a comprehensive evaluation of system performance.
 She can then use the tool outputs for further exploratory analysis of her model.

-* Use case 2: A researcher *has* developed an automated scoring system for grading short responses.
+* Use case 2: A researcher *has* an automated scoring system for grading short responses.
 He wants to evaluate the system performance using metrics commonly used in educational community but not always available in standard machine learning packages as well as conduct additional analyses to evaluate system fairness and compare it to human-human agreement.
-He *uses* RSMTool to set up customized evaluation report using a combination of existing and custom sections and then runs *RSMEval* to quickly produce a new report for each version of his system.
+He *uses* RSMTool to set up customized evaluation report using a combination of existing and custom sections and then runs RSMEval to quickly produce a new report for each version of his system.

 RSMTool provides the following main scripts.
 The documentation for each of these tools is provided separately (see below).